Dog Friendly Holidays Scotland- Longhill Farmhouse.

-If you are looking for dog friendly places to stay in Dumfries and Galloway Longhill Farm, Whithorn is a fabulous choice.
+If you are looking for dog friendly holidays Scotland try Dumfries and Galloway.
+We stayed at Longhill Farm, Whithorn -a fabulous choice.

 Dumfries and Galloway:

 Set down a long farm track, the house stands majestically within a large, open space.
 After a recent renovation, it is clean and extremely comfortable for both humans and dogs.

 We arrived to freshly baked bread and scones provided by the wonderful host and owner Amy, along with a welcome letter.
 This gave us us top tips of places to go, where to shop etc- all of which we tried and loved.
 We enjoyed fresh fish delivered to our door by Ferry Fish, and the delicious (award winning) sausages from Wullie the butcher in local Whithorn.

 We, being ‘two plus dogs’, had more space than we needed and didn’t even use all of the rooms.
 We enjoyed the huge kitchen area, spacious bedroom and freedom of the large outdoor area.
 I took on the challenge of trying to beat Jon at table tennis in the children’s living area, where the whippets tried to get the ball when they could.

 Truly dog friendly, the house has reliable wifi and all the comforts you would want for a relaxing holiday.
 I enjoyed the secluded and peaceful location, in the comfortable knowledge that it was only a short drive to the village for a newspaper or provisions.
 Just laying and listening to the visiting birds and admiring the stunning views was heavenly and so good for the soul.
 The dogs were equally relaxed here and soon made it their temporary home.

 We enjoyed sitting outside (yes, we had sun) and cooking on the large BBQ, but as the garden was not fully enclosed the whippets stayed on lead due to the many visiting hares.
 I am sure that those without sighthounds would be able to let their furry friends roam around the ample garden without fear of a chase!